settlemint/docs/docs/using-platform/24_custom-deployment.md

    - Environment variables (if required)
    - Custom domain information (if applicable)
 5. Configure any additional settings as needed.
-6. Click on Confirm and wait for the Custom Deployment to be in the Running status.
+6. Click on 'Confirm' and wait for the Custom Deployment to be in the Running status.
 [View the list of statuses](../reference/14_statuses.md).

 ## DNS Configuration for Custom Domains